henkjannl/DesigningHousingsInFreeCAD/README.md

 # Introduction
-This tutorial I’ll demonstrate how to design 3D printable housings in FreeCAD.
+This tutorial demonstrates how to design 3D printable housings in FreeCAD.
 The advantage of this approach is that it is quite structured, and you can manage changes in the design quite well, even if the design gets complex.

 To follow this tutorial, you need to be familiar with the part design workbench and the sketcher.
-I’ll try to just focus on a high conceptal level.
+I’ll try to just focus on a high conceptual level.

 # Topics in this document
 - [Introduction](#introduction)